Tasks#

 mixing_speed = parameters["mixing_speed"]

-_execute is the only required function in a task implementation.
-It is called by EOS to execute a task.
-The function takes three arguments:
+_execute is the only required method in a task implementation and accepts up to four arguments: